 Acropolis facts you must know!

-The True Meaning of Acropolis aka High City
+The true meaning of Acropolis aka High City

 The word "Acropolis" originates from two ancient Greek words: "akron" meaning "highest point" and "polis" meaning "city."
 While not technically Athens' highest point (that's Lycabettus Hill at 300 meters), the Acropolis was strategically chosen as the city's religious and political heart.
 From this elevated position, it commanded impressive views and served as both a fortress and sacred center since the Bronze Age.
 It is here where Socrates often engaged in philosophical debates and where young Athenians gathered to learn from masters of rhetoric.